Looking for a Quick Close? Let’s follow your application. Where does it go and why?

-After the underwriter approves the loan, you will receive a commitment letter which spells out the terms of the loan and the length of time for which those terms are offered.
+After the underwriter approves the loan, you will receive a commitment letter that spells out the terms of the loan and the length of time for which those terms are offered.

-Sometimes you'll need to accept the commitment by returning a signed copy to the lender within five to ten days; your Loan Officer will let you know.
-Sometimes the underwriter approves the loan with conditions that you'll need to meet in order to close the loan.
+Sometimes you will need to accept the commitment by returning a signed copy to the lender within five to ten days; your Loan Officer will let you know.
+Sometimes the underwriter approves the loan with conditions that you will need to meet in order to close the loan.
 These will be spelled out in the commitment letter.

 Once the commitment letter is received, you are assured of the financing you need to complete the purchase of your home.

 While the time between submitting your application and receiving the commitment letter can be nerve-wracking, keep these important facts in mind.
 The lender wants to make the loan.
 Loan Officers are looking for ways to approve your loan – not reject it.
 Providing us with complete and accurate documentation right from the beginning helps speed the process along.